felixop7/felixop7/README.md

 # Daily Quote

-"The ability to focus is a competitive advantage in the modern world." - Cal Newport
+"Concentrate all your thoughts upon the work in hand.
+The sun's rays do not burn until brought to a focus." - Alexander Graham Bell

 <h1 align="center">Hi 👋, I'm Roshan Sahani.</h1>